romakouz/romakouz.github.io/_posts/2022-06-08-Sudoku Solvers.md

 ---
 layout: post
 title:  "Using deep learning to help solve Sudoku puzzles"
-categories: blog assignment
 permalink: posts/blog-post-final
 author: Gursimrit, Roman, Nicola
 ---
 In this blog post we'll talk about how we used deep learning to create a Sudoku solver.
-The link to our Github repo can be found here: https://github.com/romakouz/sudoku.project
+The link to our Github repo can be found here: https://github.com/romakouz/sudoku.project.
 In the repository there is also a helpful README file that you guys can check out.

 ## Project Overview
 Sudoku is a game enjoyed by millions of people and we wanted to create a web app where people could upload images of their sudoku puzzles and have them be solved.